Origins of cheese making

 For nearly 100 years, the cheese industry dominated agriculture in Ontario.
 In the peak year; 1904, 243 million tons of cheese were exported to Great Britain.

-Canada's first European settlers cleared the land and the rural economy was based on lumber and then on wheat and barley exports.
+When Canada's first European settlers cleared the land, the rural economy was based first on lumber and then on wheat and barley exports.
 Women looked after the cows, did the milking and made cheese and butter.
 Many of the immigrant women from England, Scotland, Ireland and the United Empire Loyalists from New York State knew how to make cheese.
 They came with their own traditions.
-One can store butter and cheese, but one cannot keep milk without a fridge for long.
+One cannot keep milk without a fridge for long, but butter and cheese can be stored much easier.

 Elizabeth Whitton moved to Percy Township in Northumberland with her family in 1840.
 By 1849, Mrs. Whitton had persuaded her husband to let her make cheese in a small scale in a vat in the basement.
 She came from Wensleydale in Yorkshire, England.
 There is a long tradition of cheese making in Wensleydale, dating back to the 15th century when French Cistercian settled in the area.
 Elizabeth made cheese for her family and neighbours.
 She started Burnbrae Cheese Factory in Percy Township and then another cheese factory at Wellmans Corner in nearby Rawdon Township.
 This factory was Plum Hollow.